Synonyms: Anavex 2-73

 This compound is an agonist of the intracellular sigma-1 chaperone protein.
 Specifically, it is a mixed ligand for sigma1/muscarinic receptors.
 Expressed in most tissues and located at focal contacts between mitochondria and the endoplasmic reticulum, the sigma-1 receptor forms heterodimers with many other membrane receptors, and as such influences multiple cellular pathways and physiological processes.
 Blarcamesine reportedly binds the sigma-1 receptor in the high nanomolar and the muscarinic receptor in the low micromolar range.

 The compound has been reported to have memory-preserving and neuroprotective effects in mice treated with the muscarinic receptor antagonist scopolamine, with synthetic Aβ oligomer injection, or with the NMDA receptor agonist dizocilpine (Villard et al., 2011).
-Other studies in the Ab oligomer injection model suggest that blarcamesine may block tau hyperphosphorylation and protect mitochondria (see Jan 2013 conference news, Lahmy et al., 2013, Lahmy et al., 2015).
+Other studies in the Aβ oligomer injection model suggest that blarcamesine may block tau hyperphosphorylation and protect mitochondria (Jan 2013 conference news; Lahmy et al., 2013; Lahmy et al., 2014).

 According to its website, Anavex conducted an initial Phase 1 study in healthy men in Germany that claimed to determine a maximal tolerated dose of 55 mg.

-In August 2014, the company listed a Phase 2a study that was to compare oral and intravenous doses in a two-phase, 36-day crossover design followed by a 6-month extension.
-The study design was originally registered as double blind, though the treatment descriptions were open-label.
-It was to enroll 32 people with mild to moderate AD whose clinical diagnosis is consistent with findings on a CT or MRI scan.
-Intervention was to consist of a 5-week period of either daily oral doses or daily infusions, which cross over to the other delivery mode at midpoint, followed by six months of once daily oral dosing.
+In August 2014, the company listed a Phase 2a study that was to compare oral and intravenous doses in a two-phase, 36-day crossover design followed by a six-month extension.
+The study design was originally registered as double-blind, though the treatment descriptions were open-label.
+It was to enroll 32 people with mild to moderate AD whose clinical diagnosis was consistent with findings on a CT or MRI scan.
+Intervention was to consist of a five-week period of either daily oral doses or daily infusions, which cross over to the other delivery mode at midpoint, followed by six months of once-daily oral dosing.
 The stated primary outcome was to determine the maximum tolerated dose.
 Secondary outcomes included pharmacokinetic blood tests as well as various efficacy measures such as MMSE, ADCS-ADLs, and EEG.
 This trial is being conducted in Melbourne, Australia.
 It uses no placebo control.